YueLiPicasso/OCanrenTutorial/Main/peano/README.md

-connectives: the formula parser first sees if the formula is a disjunction at the top level, if not, sees if it is conjunction, and so on, implying that disjunction has the least precedence, above which is conjunction, then existential quantification, and finally  syntactic equality and disequality among others have the highest precedence.
+connectives: the formula parser first sees if the formula is a disjunction at the top level, if not, sees if it is conjunction, and so on, implying that disjunction has the least precedence, above which is conjunction, then existential quantification, and finally  syntactic equality,  disequality and braced groups (among others) enjoy the highest precedence.
 The first and second level also have (optional) associativity indicators `RIGHTA`, requiring that the conjunction and disjunction connectives associate to the right.
 The third level refers back to the first level when